informal-org/informal/appy/templates/docs/tutorial.md

 hex_characters = ["0"..,"9"; "a"..,"f"]
 # ["0", "1, "2", "3", "4", "5", ...]
 ```
 If we leave out the last element, we get a an infinite sequence.
-Beware though, infinity is often a tricky beast to wrangle.
 Ranges are generated lazily on-demand, so these operations are fast and don't take up any extra space in memory.

 Soon, with functions, you'll be able to generate any arbitrary sequence you can imagine!